jxuho/Cultural-Map/README.md

     importGeojson.js basically performs reverse-geocoding using the Nominatim API for any of the hundreds of items in the geojson that do not have an addr tag specified.
 This process can take several minutes.
     This process had to be done because the address field in culturalSiteSchema (/backend/models/CulturalSite.js) was set to `required: true`.
     However, for faster database setup, `required: true` is currently commented out.
-    For faster database setup, you can run `node scrips/importGeojson.js --no-reverse-geocode`.
+    For faster database setup, you can run `node scripts/importGeojson.js --no-reverse-geocode`.
 This script loads the geojson file into the database without performing reverse geocoding.

-### 3. Install Packages

-1. Move to `/frontend`
-2. Run `npm install`
-3. Move to `/backend`
-4. Run `npm install`

 ### 4. Run Servers
 1. Move to `/frontend`